Join /Renew Now/ Member Center

 Agricultural Scholarships

-In 2021, the Cook County Farm Bureau® Foundation awarded $16,000 to 7 students pursuing an agriculture-related degree.
+In 2023, the Cook County Farm Bureau® Foundation awarded $11,000 to 4 students pursuing an agriculture-related degree and in 2022, the CCFB Foundation awarded $15,500 to 6 students.
 The scholarship program is designed to provide college students pursuing a degree in agriculture, agribusiness, or agriculture-related course of study with financial support, sent directly to the school.
 Scholarships are awarded on the basis of scholastic ability and financial need.
 Applicants must be Farm Bureau members or dependents of Farm Bureau members in good standing.

 Agricultural Literacy